cirosantilli/x86-assembly-cheat/README.md

 	Search for those under their own plaftorm (e.g.: a linux repo)

--   Compiler specific topics which cannot be done in a portable way such as inline assembly (assembly in the middle of c code).
+-   Compiler specific topics which cannot be done in a portable way, such as inline assembly (assembly in the middle of C code).

 	Look for this info under extensions for each compiler.

 This repository contains mostly x86 information now, but I'd love to try out other architectures.

-##Sources
+## Sources

 -   <http://www.tldp.org/HOWTO/Assembly-HOWTO/index.html>